Program

 Within the conference, we are currently planning to have 8 workshops as follow:

-Workshop 2: EU Living Labs for Co-designing Innovative Transport and Logistics Solutions to address Climate Change - Insights from 6 EU-Funded Projects, organised by Amalia Polydoropoulou and Maria Karatsoli (University of Aegean) with living labs' leaders from CLIMAS, SPINE, MOVE2CCAM, GREEN-LOG, ENIRISST, and RESPORTS projects.
+Workshop 2: EU Living Labs for Co-designing Innovative Transport and Logistics Solutions to address Climate Change.
+Insights from 7 EU-Funded Projects, organised by Amalia Polydoropoulou and Maria Karatsoli (University of Aegean)

 Workshop 3: From imagination to implementation: The evolution of user preference research for automated vehicles in real-world operations, organised by Viktoriya Kolarova, Andrea L. Hauslbauer, Dimitris Milakis (DLR), Yoram Shiftan (Technion), Amanda I.B.
 Stathopoulos (Northwestern University), Barbara Lenz (Humboldt University), and Elisabetta Cherchi (Newcastle University)

-Workshop 4: Moving from Citations to Collective Wisdom in Travel Behavior Research, organised by Joan Walker (University of California, Berkeley)
+Workshop 4: Travel Behavior Research: Are we in Crisis? organized by Joan Walker and Carlos Guirado (University of California, Berkeley)

-Workshop 5: Introducing Spatial Availability Measure, organised by Antonio Paez (McMaster University)
+Workshop 5: Introducing Spatial Availability for Singly-Constrained Accessibility Analysis: Theory and Open Source Tools, organised by Antonio Paez (McMaster University)

 Workshop 6: Travel behavior research agenda with panel data, organised by Maarten Kroesen (TU Delft) and Milad Mehdizadeh (NTNU)

-Workshop 7: Understanding the decision-making process of choice modellers: one database but many workflows, organised by Gabriel Nova, Sander van Cranenburgh (TU Delft), Stephane Hess (University of Leeds)
+Workshop 7: Understanding choice modellers' workflows: hands-on experience using a serious game, organised by Gabriel Nova, Sander van Cranenburgh (TU Delft), Stephane Hess (University of Leeds)

-Workshop 8: Insights on User Potentials and Needs for Policy Design to Motivate Switch to Climate-Neutral Mobility – Lessons from Austria and Beyond, organised by Stefan Seer (AIT Austrian Institute of Technology) and the Austrian Federal Ministry of Climate Action (BMK)
+Workshop 8: Insights on User Potentials and Needs for Policy Design to Motivate Switch to Climate-Neutral Mobility – Lessons from Austria and Beyond, organised by Stefan Seer (AIT Austrian Institute of Technology) with support of the Austrian Federal Ministry of Climate Action (BMK)

 More detailed information on presentations' time schedule and room will be provided few weeks before the conference starts.